awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

 You can create a read replica from either single\-AZ or Multi\-AZ DB instance deployments\.
 You use Multi\-AZ deployments to improve the durability and availability of critical data, but you can't use the Multi\-AZ secondary to serve read\-only queries\.
 Instead, you can create read replicas from high\-traffic Multi\-AZ DB instances to offload read\-only queries\.
 If the source instance of a Multi\-AZ deployment fails over to the secondary, any associated read replicas automatically switch to use the secondary \(now primary\) as their replication source\.
 For more information, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md)\.

 You can create a read replica as a Multi\-AZ DB instance\.
 Amazon RDS creates a standby of your replica in another Availability Zone for failover support for the replica\.
 Creating your read replica as a Multi\-AZ DB instance is independent of whether the source database is a Multi\-AZ DB instance\.

+## Using cascading read replicas with RDS for MariaDB<a name="USER_MariaDB.Replication.ReadReplicas.Cascading"></a>

+RDS for MariaDB supports cascading read replicas\.
+With *cascading read replicas*, you can scale reads without adding overhead to your source RDS for MariaDB DB instance\.

+With cascading read replicas, your RDS for MariaDB DB instance sends data to the first read replica in the chain\.
+That read replica then sends data to the second replica in the chain, and so on\.
+The end result is that all read replicas in the chain have the changes from the RDS for MariaDB DB instance, but without the overhead solely on the source DB instance\.

+You can create a series of up to three read replicas in a chain from a source RDS for MariaDB DB instance\.
+For example, suppose that you have an RDS for MariaDB DB instance, `mariadb-main`\.
+You can do the following:
++ Starting with `mariadb-main`, create the first read replica in the chain, `read-replica-1`\.
++ Next, from `read-replica-1`, create the next read replica in the chain, `read-replica-2`\.
++ Finally, from `read-replica-2`, create the third read replica in the chain, `read-replica-3`\.

+You can't create another read replica beyond this third cascading read replica in the series for `mariadb-main`\.
+A complete series of instances from an RDS for MariaDB source DB instance through to the end of a series of cascading read replicas can consist of at most four DB instances\.

+For cascading read replicas to work, each source RDS for MariaDB DB instance must have automated backups turned on\.
+To turn on automatic backups on a read replica, first create the read replica, and then modify the read replica to turn on automatic backups\.
+For more information, see [Creating a read replica](USER_ReadRepl.md#USER_ReadRepl.Create)\.

+As with any read replica, you can promote a read replica that's part of a cascade\.
+Promoting a read replica from within a chain of read replicas removes that replica from the chain\.
+For example, suppose that you want to move some of the workload from your `mariadb-main` DB instance to a new instance for use by the accounting department only\.
+Assuming the chain of three read replicas from the example, you decide to promote `read-replica-2`\.
+The chain is affected as follows:
++ Promoting `read-replica-2` removes it from the replication chain\.
+  + It is now a full read/write DB instance\.
+  + It continues replicating to `read-replica-3`, just as it was doing before promotion\.
++ Your `mariadb-main` continues replicating to `read-replica-1`\.

+For more information about promoting read replicas, see [Promoting a read replica to be a standalone DB instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

 ## Monitoring MariaDB read replicas<a name="USER_MariaDB.Replication.ReadReplicas.Monitor"></a>